-Her research activities center on interactive intelligent systems where she integrates research on intelligent technologies, the interaction of humans with the intelligent system, as well as their interplay.
-Thereby, she takes a human-centered computing approach, where technology follows humans’ and society’s needs.
+Her research activities center on interactive intelligent systems, where she integrates research on intelligent technologies, the interaction of humans with intelligent systems, and their interplay.
+She takes a human-centered computing approach, where technology follows humans’ and society’s needs.
 Central themes in her research are context and context-adaptivity.
-Recently, she focuses on context-aware recommender systems and concentrates on music recommender systems in particular.
-Her knowledge and experience with music and the music business are her particular asset for this research.
-A core interest in her research activities is multi-method evaluations.
-Further interests span manifold fields such as online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries, in particular the music sector.
+Recently, she has focused on context-aware recommender systems and concentrates on recommender systems in the music and media sector in particular.
+Core interests in her research activities are fairness in algorithmic decision-making and multi-method evaluation.

 Doctoral degree in Social and Economic Sciences (Business Informatics), 2009